knetikmedia/knetikcloud-android-client/docs/ActivitiesApi.md

 ActivitiesApi apiInstance = new ActivitiesApi();
-Boolean filterTemplate = true; // Boolean | Filter for activities that are templates, or specifically not if false String filterName = "filterName_example"; // String | Filter for activities that have a name starting with specified string ModelObject filterId = new ModelObject(); // ModelObject | Filter for activities with an id in the given comma separated list of ids
-Integer size = 25; // Integer | The number of objects returned per page Integer page = 1; // Integer | The number of the page returned, starting with 1 String order = "id:ASC"; // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+Boolean filterTemplate = true; // Boolean | Filter for activities that are templates, or specifically not if false String filterName = "filterName_example"; // String | Filter for activities that have a name starting with specified string String filterId = "filterId_example"; // String | Filter for activities with an id in the given comma separated list of ids Integer size = 25; // Integer | The number of objects returned per page Integer page = 1; // Integer | The number of the page returned, starting with 1 String order = "id:ASC"; // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]